Goodwill is currently paying a possible total $600 sign-on bonus payable in

 - Ability to communicate in spoken conversation, adequate volume speech, and have normal hearing for conversation, telephone use and emergency information systems.

 - Ability to be independently mobile on all surfaces and situations, to move safely about the work area.

 - Visual acuity, depth perception and field of vision within normal range.

-- Have the physical stamina to work at least eight (8) hours per day and be able to travel to conferences, seminars, etc.
+- Have the physical stamina to work at least 8 hours per day and be able to travel to conferences, seminars, etc.

-HOURS: Forty (40), 8:00 a.m. – 4:30 p.m. (scheduled services may include evening and weekend hours and to be accessible to the consumer (24) hours a day (7) days per week in time of crisis, etc. There is a Goodwill on-call emergency phone number available, so the employee is not expected to be on call at all times.
+HOURS: Forty (40) plus 8:00 a.m. – 4:30 p.m.
+(Scheduled services may include evening and weekend hours and to be accessible to the consumer (24) hours a day (7) days per week in time of crisis, etc. There is a Goodwill on-call crisis line available, so the employee is not expected to be on call at all times.